ThePhaseCat/PhaseSMP-Bot/README.md

 - Run project and you should be good to go!
 - Please look down below for guides on how to do several things with the bot

-## Adding new commands:
+## Creating new slash commands:
 - Make a new .js file in the commands folder
-- Name it whatever you want your new command to be (no spaces)
+- Name it whatever you want your new command to be!
-- Use the current discord.js slash command system to create a command!
-- Or simply copy and paste from other commands to create your own!
-- If there are any issues, feel free to create an issue!
+- Let's look at a quick example, so you see how the command system works!
+- (Due to Github's readme system, the formating looks quite weird.
+If you're confused, feel free to reference a command in the commands folder for more clarity)

+- const { SlashCommandBuilder } = require('@discordjs/builders'); `Brings in the proper formatting system to allow the commands to work`
+- module.exports = {
+  - data: new SlashCommandBuilder()
+      - .setName('example')
+      - .setDescription('sends a message containing example'), `Sets the name and description of the slash command.
+This can also contain options and user inputs (See other commands in the commands folder)`
+- async execute(interaction) { `This is the part that states what should happen upon using this command.
+There are many different types of this, please see other commands to see what other kinds of interactions there are using this slash command system`
+-	return interaction.reply(`haha this is an example slash command`);
+- },
+- };

+## PLEASE NOTE THAT COMMANDS MUST BE ALL LOWERCASE AND CONTAIN NO SPACES IN ORDER TO WORK CORRECTLY

 ## Registering new commands:
 - Start the bot